Actionable Book Summary: Zero to One by Peter Thiel & Blake Masters

 Creating a valuable company is not enough.
 You also need to keep some of the value you create for yourself.
 Basically, to earn a healthy profit.
 Otherwise, you’ll be constantly worrying about the next quarter.

 For instance, airline companies help millions of passengers to move across the world.
 However, most of them are not making good profits.
-That’s why flight attendants are constantly on strike, demanding for higher salaries.
+That’s why flight attendants are constantly on strike, demanding higher salaries.

 And why airline companies are financially struggling?